As always, we begin our study with the rules we try to follow when discussing faith or religious issues with other people:

 In the early church no one would have thought that Saul, the crazed Christian hunter, could ever be converted.
-Not the person who was sent to him to proclaim the gospel to him.
-(Ananias - Acts 9:10-13), Not even the Apostles themselves would believe that Paul had been converted – after he had been baptized!
+Not the person who was sent to him to proclaim the gospel to him (Ananias - Acts 9:10-13).
+Not even the Apostles themselves would believe that Saul had been converted – even after he had been baptized!

 So what happened to this man?

 - Did Ananias debate him?
 No.